-- This vehicle is designed and manufactured for off-road use only.
-It is illegal to operate this vehicle on any public street, road, or highway.
-Such use is prohibited by law. - Check the laws and regulations in force before choosing where to operate this vehicle.
+- This vehicle is designed and manufactured for off-road use. - Check the laws and regulations in force before choosing where to operate this vehicle.
 It is illegal to operate this vehicle on public lands where vehicles its size are prohibited. - Never make any modifications to the engine, drive system, mechanical or electrical systems of your UTV.
 Never install aftermarket parts or accessories intended to increase the speed or power of your UTV. - Failure to follow these warnings increases the possibility of accidents leading to DEATH or SERIOUS INJURY! - Additionally, failure to follow these requirements will void the Warranty on your UTV.